ianonavy/sms-fixer/README.md

 2. Create a virtual environment in the same directory, and source the `activate` script.
 3. Navigate into the directory and install the required Python packages with `pip install -r requirements.txt`.

-For the Web service (CentOS-test only):
+For the Web service (CentOS-tested only):

 1. Symlink or copy the file `conf/nginx.conf` into the nginx configuration directory (e.g. `/etc/nginx/conf.d/sms-fixer.conf' for CentOS).
 2. Symlink or copy the file `conf/supervisord.conf` into the supervisord configuration directory.